github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 The files are changed locally, but you'll still need to push them to {% data variables.product.prodname_dotcom %}.
 You'll use the `ruby-git` gem to commit all of the files.
 Git has a single command that stages all modified or deleted files and commits them: `git commit -a`.
 To do the same thing using `ruby-git`, the code above uses the `commit_all` method.
 Then the code pushes the committed files to {% data variables.product.prodname_dotcom %} using the installation token, using the same authentication method as the Git `clone` command.
 Finally, it removes the repository directory to ensure the working directory is prepared for the next event.

-That's it!
 The code you have written now completes your continuous integration server that you built using a {% data variables.product.prodname_github_app %} and checks.
 To see the full final code for your app, see "[Full code example](#full-code-example)."

 ### Test the code

-The following steps will show you how to test that RuboCop can automatically fix the errors it finds.
+The following steps will show you how to test that the code works, and that RuboCop can automatically fix the errors it finds.

 1. Run the following command to restart the server from your terminal.
 If the server is already running, first enter `Ctrl-C` in your terminal to stop the server, and then run the following command to start the server again.